wormhole-foundation/wormhole/docs/protocol.md

 #### Transfer of assets Foreign Chain -> Root Chain

-If this is the first time the asset is transferred to the root chain, the user inititates a `CreateWrapped` instruction on the root chain to initialize the wrapped asset.

 The user creates a token account for the wrapped asset on the root chain.

 The user sends a chain native asset to the bridge on the foreign chain using the `Lock` function.